 Get protection against dust mites

-By using a good mattress protector and in doing so thereby reducing the amount of dead skin cells absorbed by your mattress you will automatically be reducing the number of dust mites.
+By using a good mattress protector and in doing so thereby, reducing the amount of dead skin cells absorbed by your mattress, you will automatically be reducing the number of dust mites.
 As they would have insufficient food sources to live off and therefore it will curb their reproduction.

 What makes a mattress pad different?

-What most people don’t realize is that a mattress protector is quite different than a mattress pad.
+What most people don’t realize is that a mattress protector is quite different from a mattress pad.
 While mattress pads may add some level of padding to the mattress, they are not generally found to be waterproof.
 Mattress protectors are by design thin and will not change the feel of the mattress and are also waterproof.
-If you smartly buy the right mattress, you will not be need any extra padding on the mattress and you will be able to use the thin, waterproof mattress protector instead.
+If you smartly buy the right mattress, you will not need any extra padding on the mattress, and you will be able to use the thin, waterproof mattress protector instead.

 What are the types of mattress protectors?

-There are a number of mattress protectors products on the market, where the best types will have some sort of performance fabric on the top in order to wick away heat and moisture from the body.
-Be warned that as you review these options will tend to be the most expensive, but are perfect for people who struggle with sweating a lot at night.
+There are a number of mattress protector products on the market, where the best types will have some sort of performance fabric on the top in order to wick away heat and moisture from the body.
+Be warned that as you review, these options will tend to be the most expensive, but are perfect for people who struggle with sweating a lot at night.
 These options are both waterproof and the fabrics are breathable.
 A great example of this is the Bedgear Dri-Tec protector product.
 If you’re concerned about your bedding being all organic, Naturepedic sells an organic waterproof fitted protector pad.

 The Protect-A-Bed® premium deluxe mattress protector from Bed Centre is waterproof and breathable, but it doesn’t have the performance fabric on the top.
 It is more moderately priced, but has most of the functionality of the most expensive mattress protectors.
 The cheapest types of protectors are the ones that feel a lot more plastic.
-They tend to be less breathable and some are less durable and as a result these are less expensive.
-We believe that at the bare minimum, everybody needs to shop for at least something like the SafeRest protector.
-Bed protectors are available in a variety of sizes that include: single, queen and king sizes.
+They tend to be less breathable and some are less durable and as a result, these are less expensive.
+We believe that, at the bare minimum, everybody needs to shop for at least something like the SafeRest protector.
+Bed protectors are available in a variety of sizes that, include: single, queen and king sizes.

 Cotton mattress protectors